yanivnizan/knowledge-base/src/documents/cocos2dx/grow/Grow_GettingStartedStoreOnly.html.md

     at the beginning of the method `application: didFinishLaunchingWithOptions:` of `AppController`.

-5. Add the AFNetworking dependency:

-  - Add the static library (from `extensions/cocos2dx-highway/build/ios/libAFNetworking.a`) to **Build Phases->Link Binary With Libraries**.
-Achieve this by clicking the + icon, and then "Add Other", and browse for the file.

-  - Add `$(SRCROOT)/../cocos2d/extensions/cocos2dx-highway/build/ios` to **Build Settings->Library Search Paths**

-6. Make sure you have these 7 Frameworks linked to your XCode project:
+7. Make sure you have these 7 Frameworks linked to your XCode project:

   - Security
   - libsqlite3.0.dylib